Project Euler 8 Problem Statement

 L = 3

-Further, many of these same erroneous programs would return an error or zero (a distinct possibility) which could be misleading; it’s better to return some indication that an answer cannot be calculated, such as “None,” to indicate an undefined condition:
+Further, many of these same erroneous programs would return an error or zero (a distinct possibility) which could be misleading; it’s better to return some indication that an answer cannot be calculated, such as “None,” for an undefined condition:

 d = [0,0,0,1,9,2]